MicrosoftDocs/quantum-docs/articles/install-overview-qdk.md

 > [!NOTE]
 > If you already have a Python and Jupyter Notebook environment configured on your machine, you can connect to your Jupyter server from VS Code on the Web and run Q# notebooks.
 For more information, see [Connecting to a remote Jupyter server from vscode.dev](https://github.com/microsoft/vscode-jupyter/wiki/Connecting-to-a-remote-Jupyter-server-from-vscode.dev).

-## Installing the Modern QDK on VS Code
+## Installing the QDK on VS Code

 > [!NOTE]
 > To avoid possible conflicts of package version, be sure to follow the uninstall instructions in step 2.

-To install the Modern QDK:
+To install the QDK:

 1. In VS Code, disable or uninstall the **Microsoft Quantum Development Kit** extension.
 1. Run `python -m pip uninstall qsharp qsharp-core qsharp-chemistry azure-quantum`